jmettraux/rufus-scheduler/README.md

 ## Job methods

 When calling a schedule method, the id (String) of the job is returned.
 Longer schedule methods return Job instances directly.
-Calling the shorter schedule methods with the :job => true also returns Job instances instead of Job ids (Strings).
+Calling the shorter schedule methods with the `job: true` also returns Job instances instead of Job ids (Strings).

 ```ruby
   require 'rufus-scheduler'